-While having been in existence for some time, many aspects of the corporate governance debate in Denmark remain topical and important and focus on: (i) diversity (in terms of qualifications, age, international experience and gender issues, etc.; (ii) independence of the board of directors; (iii) transparency in terms of individual management and board remuneration and policies related thereto; (iv) the duties of the board of directors in connection with a public takeover bid; (v) the impact of corporate social responsibility; (vi) risk-taking with particular focus on remuneration as well as the board of directors' duties in insolvency situations; (vii) nomination committees in respect of election of members of the board of directors and assessment of existing members of the board of directors; and (viii) shareholder activism, e.g. in the form of an increased number of shareholder proposals and statements at general meetings and the practical implications for the companies as a result thereof, and the need to enhance the transparency on the operation and activities of proxy advisors.
-The predominant proxy advisors covering Danish listed companies are Institutional Shareholder Services Inc. and Glass.
-Lewis & Co.
+While having been in existence for some time, many aspects of the corporate governance debate in Denmark remain topical and important, focusing on: (i) diversity (in terms of qualifications, age, international experience and gender issues, etc.); (ii) independence of the board of directors; (iii) transparency in terms of individual management and board remuneration and policies related thereto; (iv) the duties of the board of directors in connection with a public takeover bid; (v) the impact of corporate social responsibility; (vi) risk-taking with particular focus on remuneration as well as the board of directors' duties in insolvency situations; (vii) nomination committees in respect of election of members of the board of directors and assessment of existing members of the board of directors; and (viii) shareholder activism, e.g. in the form of an increased number of shareholder proposals and statements at general meetings and the practical implications for the companies as a result thereof, and the need to enhance the transparency on the operation and activities of proxy advisors.
+The predominant proxy advisors covering Danish-listed companies are Institutional Shareholder Services Inc. and Glass, Lewis & Co. implementation of the Shareholders' Rights Directive has attracted significant attention with focus on the remuneration policy and remuneration report as well as shareholder transparency.

-Lately, following larger private equity driven IPOs, substantial focus and political voicing of the need for regulation has been directed towards very profitable management incentive schemes.
+Lately, following larger private equity driven IPOs, substantial focus and political voicing of the need for regulation has been directed towards very profitable management incentive schemes and significant increases in general remuneration of C-level executives.

-Since the spring of 2013 legislation has been aiming at equalising the gender composition by requiring that larger companies - including listed companies - should set specific target figures and implement a policy seeking to achieve a greater balance between men and women at board and management levels.
+Since the spring of 2013, legislation has been aiming at equalising the gender composition by requiring that larger companies - including listed companies - should set specific target figures and implement a policy seeking to achieve a greater balance between men and women at board and management levels.
 Companies are required to include a statement in their annual reports describing the company's gender policy and reporting the target figures and current status.
 Alternatively, the reporting may be made on the company's website or as a supplement to the annual report if reference thereto is made.
 If the target figures are not met, an explanation must be provided.
 New guidelines issued in March 2016 by the Danish Business Authority emphasise the flexible nature of these rules by clarifying that new target figures do not necessarily have to be higher than target figures already achieved.